Mike Gillislee Explains What He Brings To Patriots’ Loaded Backfield

 “It’s all about opportunity,” Gillislee said.
 “I was blessed to come here and get another opportunity, so I look forward to that.”

-Gillislee undoubtedly will be compared to former LeGarrette Blount, since he likely will take on the same role as the former Patriots running back who remains a free agent.
+Gillislee undoubtedly will be compared to LeGarrette Blount, since he likely will take on the same role as the former Patriots running back who remains a free agent.
 Gillislee, who’s 5-foot-11, 219 pounds, is considerably smaller than the 250-pound Blount, however.

 “LeGarrette Blount, he’s always been one of my favorite running backs,” Gillislee said.
 “His physicality and what he brings to the table is something that I bring to the table.
 But I wouldn’t compare myself to him.
 Just here to better this football team and continue to win games.”